 Coursework throughout the program will give you firsthand experience using computer graphics and applying geographic information systems (GIS) to analyze and present geologic data.
 Preparation for internships and jobs is also stressed.

-Classes for geology - environmental science emphasis majors may include:
+What classes do geology - environmental science emphasis majors take?

 Learn more about the comprehensive geology - environmental science emphasis major in the UWEC course catalog.